rizqidjamaluddin/Gatekeeper/README.md

 ## Configuring Permission Policies

+Welcome to the cool bit.

-Gatekeeper recognizes *Policies*, which are classes that can tell Gatekeeper if a given user is granted or denied access.
+Gatekeeper recognizes **Policies**, which are classes that can tell Gatekeeper if a given user is granted or denied access.
+Policies _may_ also need a **Store**, which refers to where the permission information is actually kept; this model is optional, if you want to separate between the policy logic and policy rules.
+The provided policies all do this.

+### In-the-box Policies

+- `AccessControlListPolicy` - Accepts an AccessControlListStore.
+- `BanListPolicy` - Accepts a BanListStore instance.
+- `SuperuserPolicy` - Accepts a SuperuserListStore instance.

+### Custom Policies

+[TBA]

+### Custom Stores

 [TBA]